J-CPelletier/webcomix/README.md

 #### search

 Searches for an XPath that can download the whole comic.
-Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic,`-s`, which verifies only the provided page of the comic, and `-y`, which skips the verification prompt.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic,`-s`, which verifies only the provided page of the comic, `-y`, which skips the verification prompt, and `-j`, which runs the javascript on pages before downloading.

 #### custom